ovibinzia1885/ParaBank_Automation_POM/README.md

 1. Need to install jdk 1.8
 2. Need good internet connectivity
 3. If sever is down script will not work in allure report
-4. if server is down you must run individully class
+4. If server is down you must run individully class
 ## Run the automation script:
 1. Open cmd to the project folder
 2. Type this command: